 6 in 10 Aircraft Pumps Sold in 2018 were Powered by Electric Motor Driven Technology: Fact.MR Study

 Fact.MR’s latest study estimates global aircraft pump sales to surpass 1.2 million units in 2019.
-Gains are likely to be driven by broader trends influencing the aviation industry, notably growing demand for new aircrafts in the wake of surging air traffic.
+Gains are likely to be driven by broader trends influencing the aviation industry, notably growing demand for new aircraft in the wake of surging air traffic.

 APEJ to Hold Pole Position in Aircraft Pumps Market

 The Fact.MR report tracks the aircraft pumps market for the forecast period 2019-2027.
-According to the report, the aircraft pumps market is expected to register CAGR of 7.2% in terms of volume between 2019 and 2027.
+According to the report, the aircraft pumps market is expected to register a CAGR of 7.2% in terms of volume between 2019 and 2027.